 Arizona is known for its incredible landscapes and breathtaking sunsets.
 The mostly pleasant year-round temperatures welcome motorcycle riders from around the nation to enjoy the majesty that Arizona offers.
 Whether you are looking for a casual day trip or a hard-core ride, the Grand Canyon State offers something for everyone.
 So, take a look at Lerner and Rowe’s ultimate list of motorcycle rides and get out on the road.
-And remember to put on your safety gear, follow Arizona’s motorcycle traffic laws, and if you get in a motorcycle wreck in Arizona, or attorneys are just one call away!
+And remember to put on your safety gear, follow Arizona’s motorcycle traffic laws, and if you get in a motorcycle wreck in Arizona, our attorneys are just one call away!

 Tombstone–Tucked away in what seems like the middle of nowhere, you can walk on the same streets as Wyatt Earp, or practice your sharp-shooting skills with a revolver at designated targets.
 The ride from Phoenix to Tombstone is around 184 miles via the I-10 E. While it may not be the most exciting to start with, as you approach the town, you start to get the feeling that the cowboys felt riding through.
 Saguaro cacti and layered mountains greet you and make this a scenic and historic ride.

 Bisbee–When you want to continue your historic tour of Arizona, continue on the I-10 to Bisbee, a picturesque mining town with a rich history.
 Your day trip can provide you with plenty of things to do to stretch your legs between segments.
 This mining town offers tours of the mines or of its paranormal sites.
 If you’re looking for something unique to bring back, you can explore Main Street’s vendors and galleries.
 Bisbee is around 200 miles from Phoenix and just about an hour from Tombstone.
 The best part about Bisbee?
 The last time it reached triple digits was in 1990, which means it’s a pleasant escape from Arizona summers.